CBEP-SoCB/Shellfish_Bacteria_sum/Analysis/frequency-analysis.md

 #> [1] 9155.063
 ```

-So the full model is preferable.
+So the full model is preferable despite the Hauk-Donner effect warning.

 ``` r
 summary(pom_rain)